No, we are not replacing any of our bikes with an E-bike.

 We are not using frame bags as we like to have our water bottles in this area.
 The typical saddle bags always seem to small for us and we have a rack on all our bicycles anyhow.

 Straps : learning from the bike packing world, we now attach several things with rubber straps to our bike.
 Just like a belt, they have several holes to tighten the strap perfectly with varying loads during your trip.
 It's also super handy to have certain things immediately at hand when they are not in your bags.
 As far as we know, there are 2 major players, the American Joie and the German Fixplus+.
 While they both are similar, we opted for the German brand as it seemed more logical to get products manufactured close by.

 When we started bicycle touring, we were looking for a GPS holder which could be used as well on our bicycle as on our motorbike.
 After seeing a review on Youtube of a Ram Mounts set up on a dirt motorbike, we were convinced that this would be perfect for as well GPS, mobile phone and GoPro.

 Ram Mounts work with a standard ball mount or claw to which you can attach different holders.

 We have the ball mounts standard on all our bikes and use the claws if we need an extra temporary holder.

 One of the benefits of the Ortlieb waterproof bags are that you can buy different accessories and spare parts.

-We added extra anchoring hooks (on the small bag with an extra anchoring bracket) and extra bottle holders, also convenient for your fuel bottle.
+We added extra anchoring hooks (on the front pannier with an extra anchoring bracket) and extra bottle holders on the back pannier, also convenient for your fuel bottle.